 O.C.G.A. §§ 20-2A-1 through 7 and 48-7-29.16

 On May 8, 2014, the Institute for Justice, a public interest law firm, filed a motion to intervene in a lawsuit challenging the constitutionality of Georgia’s tax-credit scholarship program.
 The initial lawsuit, which was filed in April by four Georgia residents backed by the Southern Education Foundation, argues that the scholarship program violates the state constitution’s ban on providing public support to religious institutions.
 Trial court ruled against plaintiffs, affirming constitutionality of the program.
-This ruling was appealed to the Georgia Supreme Court.
+This ruling was appealed to the Georgia Supreme Court and is being briefed.
 Pending.
 Gaddy v.
 Department of Revenue.